For exchange and visiting students

 It is very important that you have good health insurance that is valid during the entire time your studies last.
 Health insurance is one of the obligatory requirements you will need for obtaining a residence permit for studies.

-Residence permit for exchange students
+Residence permit for exchange and visiting students

 You must apply for a residence permit if you are not a citizen of EU, Iceland, Liechtenstein, Norway or Switzerland and you plan to study in Finland for longer than 90 days.